Lepton Flavour Symmetries: Symmetries: general considerations

 where $(x_P)_\mu=x^\mu$.
 It follows that left-handed Weyl spinors $f_a$ transform into right-handed ones: $f_a \to X_{ab} \bar f_b$.\footnote{More precisely, the full CP transformation on Weyl spinors reads: $f_a \to X_{ab} (\epsilon f^\dagger_b)$.} While the action of this symmetry on the Poincar\'e algebra is involutive, it does not have to be involutive on the fields $\Phi_i (x)$ and, in general $X X^*$ corresponds to a standard flavour transformation, not necessarily equal to the identity.
 Additional conditions hold in a gauge theory, where a gauge group $G_g$ acts on the fields $\Phi_i$ through its unitary representation $\rho_{ij}(g)$.
 In order for the parity-like transformation to be consistent, equivalent field configurations (related by gauge transformations) should be transformed by the parity-like action into equivalent field transformations.
 Moreover, the gauge interactions should be invariant.
 The two previous requirements leads to the following two consistency conditions~\cite{Grimus:1995zi}. \begin{itemize} \item There must exist an automorphism $g\in G_g \to g' \in G_g$ such that

 \item The parity-like transformation must transform the gauge fields $A^\mu(x) = A_a^\mu(x) t_a$, where $t_a$ are the gauge group generators as

 where $t_a \to t'_a$ is the generator automorphism induced by $g \to g'$. \end{itemize} The existence of a parity-like transformation inverting the sign of commuting gauge charges is guaranteed~\cite{Grimus:1995zi} in any gauge theory.
 This is, by definition, a CP transformation.
 On the other hand, a parity transformation commuting with gauge transformations can only exist if the fermions are not chiral, as well known.
-Under a CP transformation gauge interactions are automatically invariant, which is not necessarily the case for Yukawa interactions.
+Other types of interplay with gauge invariance, other that the ones defining $P$ and $CP$, are in principle also possible.